Dalton's Atomic Theory

 Fundamental Principles

-John Dalton proposed the first systematic atomic theory in the early 1800s.
-His theory was based on experimental observations and provided a framework for understanding chemical reactions.
+John Dalton proposed the first systematic atomic theory in the early 1800s, revolutionizing our understanding of matter and chemical reactions.

 Key Postulates